dkhanal/maude_analysis/README.md

 # maude_sw_causes

-This repository contains a program that implements natural-language-processing (NLP)-based machine learning techniques to classify the Manufacturer and User Facility Device Experience (MAUDE) dataset published by the US Food and Drugs Administration (FDA).
+This repository contains a set of programs that implements natural-language-processing (NLP)-based machine learning techniques to classify the Manufacturer and User Facility Device Experience (MAUDE) dataset published by the US Food and Drugs Administration (FDA).

 Each MAUDE record contains an open-ended texual narrative entered by the submitter of the adverse event.
 Using the NLP techniques against this narrative, we try to classifiy the record as either:

 * Software-related event (aka 'positive')
 * Non software-related event (aka 'negative')

 The input data set is available on https://maude.blob.core.windows.net/narratives.
-Alternatively, you could run the following script to download the files:
+In order to run the programs in this repository, this data must first be downloaded (one-time).
+You could simply run the following script to download the data files:

 ```
 $ python download_data.py
 ```

-This repository is divided mainly into two apps:
+This repository is divided mainly into three apps:

 1. Labeling Application (maude_labeling)